microsoft/electron-cse-hackoverflow-engagement/README.md

 This repo is for managing the the CSE HackOverflow Engagement: **Electron Developer Experience**.
 All engagement work will be tracked and managed using issues.
 Code contributions should be made directly to the relative Electron org repo (such as electron/electron or electron/electron-fiddle).
 Any engagement processes should be documented here for general access.

+## Electron Fiddle Templates

+Many of the features outlined in this engagement involve building out templates for the [electron-fiddle](https://www.electronjs.org/fiddle) application.
+For some early reference, see the list of Electron [boilerplate repos](https://www.electronjs.org/community#boilerplates).
+These templates serve as getting started points for Electron application developers.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a